Runaway (Kanye West song): Recording

-West was so impressed with Pusha-T's performance while recording "Runaway" that he signed him under his own personal label.
+West, greatly impressed with Pusha T's performance while recording "Runaway", subsequently signed him to his label, GOOD Music in September of that year; two months prior to the albums release.
 About his portion of the song, West stated that he was interested in making a song that the average person could relate to, as he perceived himself as someone who identified with the average person.
 West mused that when writing the song he intended some parts of the song as a double entendre.
 According to West, some portions of the song sound like West is commenting about his relationship with a girl, when he is also talking about his relationship with the media and society.
 He mused, "I like leaving songs ambiguous a little bit, where it’s like, it could be about other people, It could be about yourself."
 The song was called an "anthem for both men and women" by him, who stated he wanted both genders to be able to relate to the song.
 He summarized the song as a "toast for the douchebags".

 While some of the inspiration for the song was drawn from the incident with Swift, it was noted that the song was not an apology.
 On his Twitter account, West commented that he had written a "beautiful" song for her, noting "if she won't take it then I'll perform it for her."
 Lawrence Dong was another artist who West had called down to Hawaii.
 Some of the drumming pattern featured on the song were sampled from "Expo 83" performed by the Backyard Heavies and written by John Roger Branch; the same drums used on "The Basement" from Pete Rock's album Mecca and the Soul Brother.